kingoperating/v2/README.md

    - Arguments -`workingDataDirectory`: Data directory where all exports and imports come from `str`
      - `greasebookApi`: Greasebook API key `str`

+3. `greasebook.allocateWells` - returns a dataframe containing allocated well volumes

+   - Arguments
+     - `pullProd`: `True` to pull all GB production data, `False` to pull limited number and update master file
+     - `days`: Number of days to pull - if `pullProd=True` set to 0 `int`
+     - `workingDataDirectory`: Data directory where all exports and imports come from `str`
+     - `greasebookApi`: Greasebook API key `str`

+4. `greasebook.sendPumperEmail` - sends email to specific users for pumpers who have missed there data

+   - Arugments:
+     - `pumperNotReportedList`: list of `str` that represent pumpers who have failed to submit production data
+     - `workingDataDirectory`: Data directory where all exports and imports come from `str`

-3. `combocurve.putWellProductionData` - requests data from Greasebooks and inserts into ComboCurve
+5. `combocurve.putWellProductionData` - requests data from Greasebooks and inserts into ComboCurve

    - Arguments
      - `workingDataDirectory`: Data directory where all exports and imports come from `str`